 This class is a thin wrapper around scipy.integrate.solve_ivp().
-In particular, it supports all the methods implemented by this function.
+In particular, it supports all the methods implemented by this function and exposes its arguments, so details can be controlled.

 - pde (PDEBase) The instance describing the pde that needs to be solved - backend (str) Determines how the function is created.
 Accepted values are 'numpy' and 'numba'.
 Alternatively, 'auto' lets the code decide for the most optimal backend. - kwargs All extra arguments are forwarded to scipy.integrate.solve_ivp().